carpentries/instructor-training/03-models.md

 > and students' ability to search for answers on the internet
 > is an ever-increasing threat to its validity.
 {: .callout}

+Designing an MCQ with plausible distractors is useful even if it is never used in class because it forces the instructor to think about the learners' mental models and how they might be broken --- in short, to put themselves into the learner's head and see the topic from their point of view.

 > ## Discussion:
 >